-YA Global and Stanford will also be issued warrants to purchase an aggregate of 5,550,000 and 8,333,333, respectively, of the Company's Common Stock, exercisable six months and one day from the date of issuance until their expiration on the date that is five years from the date of issuance.
+The agreements with YA Global and Stanford provides for the issuance of warrants to purchase an aggregate of 5,550,000 and 8,333,333, respectively, of the Company's Common Stock, exercisable six months and one day from the date of issuance until their expiration on the date that is five years from the date of issuance.
 The warrants will be issued in two series.
-Generally, the Series A warrants may be issued prior to stockholder approval, while the Series B warrants are only issued after stockholder approval.
+Generally, the Series A warrants may be issued prior to stockholder approval, while the Series B warrants are only issued after stockholder approval, which has been received.
 The exercise price of the Series A warrants is \$1.01 per share, and the exercise price of the Series B warrants is \$0.90 per share, subject to certain adjustments.
 The warrants provide a right of cashless exercise if, at the time of exercise, there is no effective registration statement registering the resale of the shares underlying the warrants.